bola-de-gude-12/docs/Continia Document Capture/Business functionality/Purchase approval/Editing approval requests.md

 ---
-title: Editing Approval Requests
+title: Editing approval requests in Document Capture
-date: 12-01-2022
+date: 15-10-2025
 description: How to delete or edit approval requests, including adding and changing approvers
 id: DC-39
 lang: en
 ---

-# Editing Approval Requests
+# Editing approval requests

 As an approval administrator, you're able to edit any open or created approval request, including manually adding an approver, changing the assigned approver, and deleting the approval request itself.